harness/developer-hub/docs/continuous-delivery/shared/cd-integrations-supported.md

     - 1.16
     - 1.27
     - We support what each of the Cloud Providers support.
 We recommend users to keep their binary versions up to date.
-    - By default Harness ships with kubectl client - 1.25
+    - By default, Harness ships with kubectl client - 1.24.3
+    - Harness has certified - 1.25, 1.26, 1.27 versions of kubectl, users will need to install the respective client version the delegate for Harness to leverage it.
   - Tooling:
     - OpenShift - oc client binary
     - Kustomize - kustomize binary